 Standard Leaching Trenches.
-Leaching trenches designed in accordance with the United States Public Health Service Manual of Septic Tank Practice or as specified as standard practice in local agency regulations.
+Leaching trenches designed in accordance standard practice in local agency regulations.

 Unstable Landform.
 An area which shows evidence of mass downslope movement such as debris flow, landslides, rockfills, and hummocky hillslopes with undrained depressions upslope.
 Unstable landforms may exhibit slip surfaces roughly parallel to the hillside; landslide scars and curving debris ridges; fences, trees, and telephone poles which appear tilted; or tree trunks which bend uniformly as they enter the ground.
 Active sand dunes are unstable land forms.